A Message from Daisuke Mori

 Strategic Choices, Long-Term CommitmentsApostille Japan is guided by three core visions, anchored in strategic choice and long-term perspective.
 These visions define our reason for being and our working principles for clients.

-The Strategic Logic of SpecializationWe sometimes encounter the question: "Wouldn't covering more countries serve more clients?"
+The Strategic Logic of Service FocusWe sometimes encounter the question: "Wouldn't covering more countries serve more clients?"
 Yet our office has deliberately chosen to limit jurisdictional coverage to five.
 Behind this decision lies a practical logic for maintaining focused, consistent service quality.

-Selected from Hague Convention member states without certified-translator requirements for routine submissions.
-These are jurisdictions where documents are commonly prepared through a gyoseishoshi-issued Certification of Translation Accuracy alone, or through notary public workflows when the receiving authority requires additional authentication.
+Selected from Hague Convention member states where a specific certified-translator qualification may not be stated for routine submissions.
+These are jurisdictions where documents are commonly prepared through a gyoseishoshi-issued Certification of Translation Accuracy in some cases, or through notary public workflows when the receiving authority requires additional authentication.

 - the United States (USCIS, State Authorities)